Top

 What If the Parent in Question Has Primary Custody?

-If a parent has primary custody of their child, they can move out of state without the other parent's consent without it being considered parental kidnapping.
+If a parent has primary custody of their child, they can move out of state without the other parent's consent, without it being considered parental kidnapping.

-However, the noncustodial parent can file a petition with the court to stop the child from moving out of state.
+However, the noncustodial parent can petition the court to stop the child from moving out of state.
 If the court believes that keeping the child in Colorado is in the child's best interests, it will block the move.
 This makes Colorado fundamentally different from many other states in the U.S., which require the primary or custodial parent to file a petition with the noncustodial parent before moving the children out of state.

 What If a Noncustodial Spouse Moves Out of State with a Child?